ResT V2: Simpler, Faster and Stronger: Proposed Method

 \subsection{Explanation of upsample branch}

 To better explain the role of the upsample branch in EMSAv2, we plot the Fourier transformed feature maps of EMSAv2, the separate self-attention branch, and upsample branch of ResTv2-T following \cite{park2022how}.
-As shown in Figure \ref{fig:fig2}, the upsample module can indeed reconstruct the lost information, which mainly focuses on the medium- and high-frequency part, particularly in the earlier blocks.
-This aligns with our expectations since EMSAv2 downsamples the input with larger stride depth-wise convolutions in earlier blocks.
+Here, we give some explanations: (1) 11 different coloured polylines represent 11 blocks in ResTv2-T, and the bottom one is the first block; (2) We only use half-diagonal components of shift Fourier results.
+Therefore, for each polyline, $0.0\pi$, $0.5\pi$, and $1.0\pi$ can also represent low-, medium-, and high-frequency, respectively.

+Compared with Figure \ref{fig:fig2}(a) and \ref{fig:fig2}(b), in earlier blocks, the average value of the upsampling branch is higher than the self-attention branch, particularly in $0.5\pi$ and $1.0\pi$, which means the upsample branch can capture more medium- and high-frequency information.
+Compared with Figure \ref{fig:fig2}(b) and \ref{fig:fig2}(c), almost all value of the combined branch is higher than the self-attention branch, particularly in earlier blocks, demonstrating the upsample module's effectiveness.